sorskoot/sorskoot-website/content/blog/2023-06-17-DI-in-typescript.md

 ---

-# Mastering Dependency Injection in TypeScript Games with @service Decorator 🎮
+## Dependency Injection in TypeScript Games

-Hello Coders! 👾 Today, we're going to take a deep dive into the world of dependency injection in TypeScript games, using the magical `@service` decorator.
-Trust me, this is going to be a game-changer!
+Hello Coders! 👾 Today, we're going to take a deep dive into the world of dependency injection in TypeScript games, using the magical `@service` and `@inhect` decorators.
+Dependency Injection is something I always used in my C# code.
+But, since I'm diving deeper into TypeScript now I wanted to see if it could be done in TypeScript as well.

 ## What's the Deal with Dependency Injection? 🤷

 First things first – what exactly is dependency injection?
 In simple terms, it's a design pattern that makes our code more flexible, maintainable and testable by reducing direct dependencies between classes.
-And, it's the 'D' of the SOLID principles I talked about in a previous blogpost.
+And, it's a way to achieve the Depency Inversion Principle, the 'D' of the SOLID principles I talked about in my [previous blogpost](/blog/2023-06-16-solid-in-typescript/).

 Imagine you're building a game and you have two classes: `Player` and `Weapon`.
 The traditional way to create a relationship between these two would be by instantiating a `Weapon` object inside the `Player` class: